cabal-club/cable/readme.md

 will be in the correct order.

 Use `crypto_generichash()` with the default settings (`crypto_generichash_BYTES=32`) to hash incoming messages in order to resolve links.
-Hash the entire message with all fields.
+Hash the entire post with all fields.

 The `post_type` is a varint, so if the post types below are inadequate, you can create your own using unused numbers (`>64`).